 The NC Wildlife Resources Commission has cleared paths for volunteers to reach trash sites.
 NC Big Sweep and the NC Dept. of Transportation, Highway Stormwater Program have donated bags, gloves and trash grabbers.
 The Piedmont Section of the U.S. Coast Guard Auxiliary has given on-water logistical support.
 Cross Winds Boating Center and Jordan Lake Water Sports have provided pontoon boats and operators to ferry volunteers and trash.

-As of September 2013, the value of volunteer hours and goods and service that have been donated exceeds $250,000.
+As of January 2014, the value of volunteer hours and goods and services that have been donated exceeds $330,000.